The challenge

 Although it is assumed that societal or ecological problems are serious, each problem is seen as a relatively isolated, unconnected event that will come and go.
 These problems are perceived as necessary by-products of progress with minor, non-lasting impacts on life-supporting systems, for example:

-• hunger in Africa caused by a drought
+• hunger in Africa caused by droughts

 • flooding due to extreme weather

-• an involuntary mass migration driven by a civil war
+• an involuntary mass migration driven by a (civil) war

 • obesity due to unhealthy eating habits